gepeng86/FAIRness-QualityMeasures/README.md

 This repository describes the FAIR quality measures from Peng et al. (2024).
 The FAIR quality measures are a set of unique core concepts contained in the definitions of the FAIR Principls (Wilkinson et al. 2016).
 The core concepts are deduced by decomposing the definitions through a concept mapping approach described in Peng (2023).

 The common set of FAIR vocabulary defined in Peng et al. (2024) is also presented with definitions and ontology specifications (working in progress).
-The common FAIR vocabulary is beneficial for harmonizing FAIRness assessment and reporting towards machine-actionable quality information.
+The common FAIR vocabulary is beneficial for harmonizing FAIRness assessment and reporting towards machine-actionable FAIRness quality information.

 Release Notes
 =============